rbykov04/self-study/buck2/Readme.md

 - [ ] what is visibility = [ "PUBLIC" ],
 - [ ] what is buck2 log
 - [ ] what is prebuilt_cxx_library -> header_namespace = "gtest",
+- [ ] java doesn't work from the box